MAD-007G/Lenght-and-width-mesurement-showcase/README.md

-# IDS Camera Image Processing
+This repository showcases a computer-vision solution for **industrial measurement tasks**.

-This repository contains code that I personally wrote.
+It contains code modules that:

-It is my own work and is shared here as part of my learning portfolio.
- Overview
+- 📏 **Measure length and breadth** of objects in real time using camera images.
+- 🔩 **Detect and classify threaded vs. non-threaded regions** (thread measurement) based on contour analysis.

+The system is designed for use with **IDS industrial cameras** and demonstrates how to combine embedded systems knowledge with Python and OpenCV to achieve accurate, real-time measurement and inspection on production lines.

+## 📝 Features
-- Initializes an IDS industrial camera using the IDS Peak SDK.
+- Real-time image acquisition from IDS industrial cameras.
-- Captures real-time frames.
-- Applies thresholding and contour detection with OpenCV.
-- Highlights inner and outer contours and labels threaded/non-threaded regions.
+- Contour detection and dimension calculation (length & breadth).
+- Thread detection and classification suitable for industrial quality control.
+- Modular Python code that can be adapted to other microcontroller or camera platforms.

- Technologies Used
+## 💻 Technologies Used
 - Python
 - OpenCV
 - IDS Peak SDK
- Skills Demonstrated
-- Real-time image acquisition from industrial hardware.
-- Custom contour detection and classification.
-- Embedded + vision pipeline integration.
+- Embedded / Industrial camera integration

+## ⚠️ Note
+This repository contains only non-confidential code and examples to demonstrate my skills in embedded systems and image processing.